The Juvenile Court is a division of the Riverside Superior Court handling both dependency and delinquency matters.

 After carefully review and consideration, the judicial officer will either grant, deny or set the matter for a hearing.
 If the matter is scheduled for a hearing, the clerk will notify you.

 Click here for a Petition for Access to Juvenile Case File Checklist (pdf ).

-There are many costs associated with juvenile cases.
+There are various costs associated with juvenile cases.
 In juvenile delinquency cases, the minor and/or parent(s) could be responsible for the full amount of victim restitution.
 In dependency cases the parents could be responsible for costs for attorney’s fees.

 The court provides waiting rooms for children who are on the court’s calendar for the day at the Riverside Juvenile, Southwest Justice Center (Murrieta), and the Southwest Juvenile courthouses.

 Please review the court’s policies and procedures regarding the waiting rooms(pdf ).